 Preston worked with Motown in the early 80s, then concentrated on session work for artists including Luther Vandross and Whitney Houston.
 Drug issues curtailed his career but he resurfaced in the 90s, playing with, among others, Eric Clapton, Ringo Starr and the Band.

 Following Harrison’s death in 2001, his friend performed three songs at the 2002 Concert for George at the Royal Albert Hall.
 Also in 2002, Preston played piano on Johnny Cash’s album American IV: The Man Comes Around.
 Towards the end of his life he appeared on American Idol and worked with Red Hot Chili Peppers and Neil Diamond.
 His last live performance saw him promote the re-release of the 1972 documentary The Concert for Bangladesh.
 On his last song on stage he performed Harrison’s Isn’t It a Pity with Harrison’s son Dhani and Starr.

 Soon after, Preston suffered pericarditis and fell into a coma.
 He had been struggling with kidney disease and his drug issues (which many feel stemmed from problems due to being abused as a child and later hiding his sexuality) had returned.
-He died in June 2006, aged 59.
+He died on 6 June 2006, aged 59.